Transformation of orientation and rotation angles of synchronous satellites: Application to the Galilean moons: Planes and angles

 \subsection{The orbital theory}

 The four Galilean satellites form a complex dynamical system.
-Their orbital variations, including precession, are mainly driven by the planet's flattening on the one hand, and by mutual perturbations between the satellites and solar perturbations on the other hand, as well as by the Laplace resonance between Io, Europa and Ganymede.
+Their orbital variations, including precession, are mainly driven by the planet’s polar flattening on the one hand, and by mutual perturbations between the satellites and solar perturbations on the other hand, as well as by the Laplace resonance between Io, Europa and Ganymede.
 Current solutions for the ephemerides of the Galilean moons are mainly based on ground-based astrometric observations and space-based data from Voyager, Galileo, and Juno.
 For the numerical applications presented in this study (see Section~\ref{sec_numericalvalues}), we choose as orbital theory for the Galilean satellites the numerical ephemerides JUP387 computed by R.~Jacobson from JPL.
-It is available over the $1600-2400$ time period.
+They are available over the $1600-2400$ time period.
 In Section~\ref{sec_orbcomp}, we quantify the changes in spin position obtained using the last version of NOE \citep{Lai09} instead of JUP387.

 Both JUP387 and the last version of NOE are represented by Chebyshev polynomials.
 However, a quasi-periodic decomposition of the orbital motion is particularly useful for computing the orientation/rotation of satellites.
 It is then possible to decompose the forcings into series and evaluate the rotational response term by term, retaining only the main terms of the solution.
-Using a Levenberg-Marquardt algorithm, we numerically fit the Laplace plane (see Section~\ref{sec_reference}) on the $1600-2200$ time period and the amplitudes, frequencies and phases of a periodic series

-of at least $10$ terms for the projected coordinates of the orbit normal onto the Laplace plane ($n_x$, $n_y$, see Section \ref{sec_proj}).
+Using a Levenberg-Marquardt algorithm, we simultaneously fit the orientation of the Laplace plane (see Section~\ref{sec_reference}) over the $1600-2200$ time interval and a periodic series, with at least ten terms, describing the projected components of the orbit normal onto this plane ($n_x$, $n_y$, see Section~\ref{sec_proj}).
+The fit provides the amplitudes, frequencies, and phases of the periodic terms.
 The frequencies correspond to integer combinations of the fundamental arguments of the dynamical system.
+The Laplace plane is given by the zero frequency term in our decomposition.
 We use the numerical values of \cite{Lai06} as a priori values for the fit.
-A linear trend is also adjusted for each angle.
+In order for each satellite to also follow the very slow (period of about $400 \, 000$ years, see \citealt{Lem16}) precession of Jupiter’s spin axis, a linear trend is also adjusted for each angle (see also Section~\ref{sec_IAUsolution}).
+The trend may be difficult to separate from very long-period terms, such as Callisto’s 560-year orbital precession.
+However, for Callisto this periodic orbital perturbation has the dominant amplitude and is relatively large (0.25°, see \citealt{Lai06}), which helps to distinguish it from the secular trend.
+The fit residuals are usually less than $0.0002^\circ$, see Fig.~\ref{fig_Residuals}.